spothero/ace/UPGRADING.md

 ### Removed htmlReplace Task Options
 The new `htmlReplace` task is an internal task and because of changes to JS/CSS files being automated and naming being determined based on original names (and through the manifest file), these options are now obsolete.
 As such, they have been removed from *tasks.js*.

+### Update generateBabelrc Task
+Previously, setting `browserslist` and `babel` settings in *.acerc* files completely overrode these settings internally.
+The new behavior is to still completely override the `browserslist` but recursively merge the `babel` settings since those are dependent on everything running smoothly.
+By passing options to `babel`, you can now simply add on other presets or plugins you may need and no longer have to manage ALL of the overridden settings for Babel in your project.